ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 Outputs:

 #.
 DALYs (YLLs and YLDs) due to cause specific mortality
 #.
-Average values for risk factors by state and year (SBP, LDL, FPG, and BMI)
+Average values for risk factors by state and year (SBP, LDL-C, FPG, and BMI)
 #.
 Numbers of interventions administered per a) 100,000 population, and b) 100,000 person years

-.. _uscvd4.7:
+.. _uscvd4.8:

-4.7 Output meta-table shell
+4.8 Output meta-table shell
 ---------------------------

 .. todo::